continue-revolution/sd-webui-animatediff/README.md

 ## ControlNet V2V
+You need to go to txt2img and submit source video or path to frames.
 Each ControlNet will find control images according to this priority:
 1. ControlNet `Single Image` tab or `Batch` tab.
 Simply upload a control image or a directory of control frames is enough.
 1. AnimateDiff `Video Source`.
 If you upload a video through `Video Source`, it will be the source control for ALL ControlNet units that you enable without submitting a control image or a path to ControlNet panel.
 1. AnimateDiff `Video Path`.
 If you upload a video through `Video Path`, it will be the source control for ALL ControlNet units that you enable without submitting a control image or a path to ControlNet panel.